 Today it is a popular sightseeing, fishing and swimming spot, featuring a low platform and seating for visitors.
 Rye Pier is an excellent day and night dive site offering beautiful underwater vistas and some of the warmest water in Port Phillip.
 There is a boat ramp nearby, a playground for the children and wide beaches for families to enjoy.

 Although currently open for enjoyment, the pier is nearing the end of its design life and presenting signs of structural failure posing a risk to public safety.
 Engineering inspections identified several piles have failed which is compromising the load limits and structural integrity of the pier.

-Funding has been committed by the Victoria Government under the $24 million Piers and Jetties Stimulus Packages to make it safe, more durable and improve accessibility.
+Funding has been committed by the Victorian Government under the $24 million Piers and Jetties Economic Stimulus Packages to make it safe, more durable and improve accessibility.